 - Can be unwieldy in tight spaces

-- Maybe tiring for smaller anglers to use all-day
+- This rod length is tiring for anglers to use all day.

 Best For: Open-water fishing, long-distance casting, big swimbaits, and deep-water techniques.